lhqg/selinux_springboot/README.md

 ### Starting the Springboot application

-The Springboot application should always and ony be started as a **systemd** service using the`systemctl` command.
+The Java Springboot application should always and only be started as a **systemd** service using the`systemctl` command.

 The service or target unit files MUST be located in /etc/systemd/system or in /lib/systemd/system, the file name MUST start with `springboot`.